How to Troubleshoot & Reset Your Amana PTAC Unit

 It’s possible to fix some of the issues above with a simple manual reset.
 There is no one rest button, but it is still a straightforward process.
 Here’s a step-by-step to resetting your PTAC unit manually:

-- Turn the master switch to the “off” position.
-It’s usually under the control panel.
+• Turn the master switch to the “off” position.
+It is located lower left hand corner below the control panel.

 Final Words